 Among all algorithms inspected, \emph{Belief-Greedy} consistently demonstrates strong performance across all configurations, achieving the highest scores under most conditions. \emph{AGR-MCTS}, which incorporates a more complete planning-based approach, further improves performance in easier scenarios, where it outperforms all other methods.

 In contrast, the Passive-Random and Search-and-Follow baselines perform significantly worse, indicating that non-belief-driven strategies struggle under partial observability.
-Overall, the results demonstrate the advantage of combining belief-aware planning and informative rewards for active goal recognition in partially observable environments.
+Overall, the results demonstrate the advantage of combining belief-aware planning and informative rewards for AGR in partially observable environments.